Hebron Hills: 1967 and after

+Population

+Several Palestinian Muslim clans residing in the Hebron Hills are purported to have or claim Jewish ancestry.
+The Makhamra family, based in Yatta, has a tradition of tracing their ancestry back to a Jewish tribe of Khaybar.
+They have preserved various customs resembling Jewish practices.
+In Halhul, the Sawarah clan and the Shatrit family are reputed to have Jewish origins.
+Traditions of Jewish ancestry have also been noted in Dura and Beit Ummar.

+Palestinian anthropologist Ali Qleibo noted that residents of as-Samu and Yatta identify as Qaysi, pure Arabs from Hejaz, with genealogical records tracing back to the Arabian Desert.
+However, in the southern Hebron Hills, the prevalent genetic makeup features alleles for blonde hair, fair skin, and blue eyes, which he says could be attributed to Crusaders or cross-cousin marriage.
+Qleibo found it curious that the genetic characteristics of Beit Ummar's population, who consider themselves descendants of a Crusader prince converted to Islam over seven centuries ago, predominantly exhibit typical Arabian traits, including white skin and jet-black hair.

 Flora and fauna

 The Hebron Hills form the southern and eastern border of Mediterranean vegetation in the region of Palestine.

 A 2012 survey by the Israel Nature and Parks Authority discovered 54 rare plant species in the region, more than half of them in cultivated fields.
 They include Boissiera squarrosa, a type of grass; Legousia hybrida, a plant from the bellflower family; and Reseda globulosa, a rare mignonette.

 The region has been known for its vineyards since biblical times.
 Palestinians and Israelis (from both parts of the Green Line) continue to farm grapes in this region.
 Local wineries include Yatir Winery.